ysy-phoenix/evalhub/README.md

 All-in-one benchmarking platform for evaluating Large Language Models (LLMs) with comprehensive metrics and standardized testing frameworks.

+> [!Warning]
+> This project is under active development and the API is not stable yet.

 ## ✨ Features

 - 🔄 **OpenAI API Compatible** - Seamless integration with existing workflows